Bibliography: Descriptive bibliography

 (1949).
 Scholars to this day treat Bowers' scholarly guide as authoritative.
 In this classic text, Bowers describes the basic function of bibliography as, "[providing] sufficient data so that a reader may identify the book described, understand the printing, and recognize the precise contents" (124).
+Descriptive bibliography "is a form of biographical, and thus historical, scholarship."

 Descriptive bibliographies as scholarly product

-Descriptive bibliographies as a scholarly product usually include information on the following aspect of a given book as a material object:
+They usually include information on the book as a material object: